LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-.. c:function:: int ARKStepSetFixedStep(void* arkode_mem, realtype hfixed)
+.. c:function:: int ARKStepSetFixedStep(void* arkode_mem, sunrealtype hfixed)

    Disables time step adaptivity within ARKStep, and specifies the fixed time step size to use for the following internal step(s).